Industrial Cellulose Fibers

 Asphalt Crack Filler

 Our industrial cellulose fibers are multi-purpose additives capable of meeting a wide range of performance needs in industrial applications.
-Central Fiber® produces cellulose fibers from recycled newspapers and magazines.
+Central Fiber® cellulose are fibers from recycled newspapers and magazines.
 As such, they are gray in color and fibrous in form.
-Central Fiber® supplies cellulose fibers with varying degrees of fineness, from very coarse to very fine, and a range of fiber lengths.
+Central Fiber® celluloses have varying degrees of fineness, from very coarse to very fine, and a range of fiber lengths.

 Cellulose fibers are used in many industrial applications including: